Chapter OneThe House Used Otherwise

 She knelt to mend it.
 I crouched beside her without being asked and held the cloth tight so the grain would not spill.
 Her hand paused.
 Then she worked the needle through.

 “You can be taught,” she said.
-“I was born learned.”

 “That must have been hard on your mother.”